sut-ai/notes/notebooks/12_Intro_to_machine_learning/index.md

 The goal of a good machine learning model is to generalize well from the training data to any data from the problem domain.
 This allows us to make predictions in the future on data the model has never seen.

-There is a terminology used in machine learning when we talk about how well a machine learning model learns and generalizes to new data, namely overfitting and underfitting.
+There is terminology used in machine learning when we talk about how well a machine learning model learns and generalizes to new data, namely overfitting and underfitting.

-Overfitting and underfitting are the two biggest causes for poor performance of machine learning algorithms.
+Overfitting and underfitting are the two biggest causes for the poor performance of machine learning algorithms.

 ## So what is overfitting?
-when the ml model predicts training data very well but it can not predict unseen data as well as training data we face overfitting in our ml algorithm!
+when the ml model predicts training data very well but can not predict unseen data as well as training data we face overfitting in our ml algorithm!
 This means that the noise or random fluctuations in the training data is picked up and learned as concepts by the model.
-The problem is that these concepts do not apply to new data and negatively impact the models ability to generalize.
+The problem is that these concepts do not apply to new data and negatively impact the model's ability to generalize.
 ***An overfitted model is said to have low bias and high variance.***

-To detect overfitting we must split our dataset.about 80% of our data set is goinig to be trained and 20% of dataset is going to be tested!
-Now, if the model performs well with the training dataset but not with the test dataset, then it is likely to have an overfitting issue. for example if the error is 2.5% in training data and 20% in test data we have overfitting
+To detect overfitting we must split our dataset. about 80% of our data set is going to be trained and 20% of the dataset is going to be tested!
+Now, if the model performs well with the training dataset but not with the test dataset, then it is likely to have an overfitting issue. for example, if the error is 2.5% in training data and 20% in test data we have overfitting

-## What is underfiting?
+## What is underfitting?
-Underfitting refers to a model that can neither model the training data nor generalize to new data.
+Underfitting refers to a model that can neither model the training data nor generalizes to new data.
 An underfit machine learning model is not a suitable model and will be obvious as it will have poor performance on the training data.

 ## and how to prevent overfitting?

-- **cross validation:** In the general k-fold cross-validation technique, we divided the dataset into k-equal-sized subsets of data; these subsets are known as folds.
+- **cross-validation:** In the general k-fold cross-validation technique, we divided the dataset into k-equal-sized subsets of data; these subsets are known as folds.
-- **regularization:** in this technique we reduce our model features and simplify it with our tools! it may increase bias but reduce the variance of the model. in many cases we add penalizing term to our objective function. as an example in linear regression we use l2 regularization and add sum penalizing term to the MSE function
+- **regularization:** in this technique we reduce our model features and simplify them with our tools! it may increase bias but reduce the variance of the model. in many cases we add penalizing terms to our objective function. as an example, in linear regression, we use l2 regularization and add sum penalizing term to the MSE function
 - ...